mam1/Pcon/README.md

 **If a character is present**, unless it is an ESC, it is passed to the first fsm char_fsm).
 An ESC will clear all buffers and reset both state machines.  char_fsm pareses the input stream into tokens and pushes them on to FIFO stack.
 A CR will cause char_fsm to pass the stack of tokes to the command processor fsm (cms_fsm).
 When cmd_fsm finds a full token stack it pops tokens off the stack until it is empty.

-Because the command processor is implemented by a state machine there is a lot of flexibility in they way tokens can be entered.
-Entering a '?' will display the current state of the command fsm and a list of commands and tokens (INT for a integer and STR for a quoted string) that are valid in that state.
-Tokens can be entered individually or strung together.
-If the fsm requires additional information a prompt will be displayed, however the main loop will not wait for input.

-####Schedules:
-Schedules are stored on the sd card.
-There are 57 schedule files, one file for each (day,channel) tuple.
-Only the schedules for the current day are loaded into memory (one schedule for each channel).

-The schedule key is the number of minutes past midnight (0 - 1440).
-A schedule is an array of 32 bit unsigned integers.
-The first element in the array contains the number of records to follow.
-The following elements are parsed as follows:

-* bit 32 - state
-* bit 31-17 -  key
-* bit 16-1 sensor value

 **If a character is not found** the code checks to see if the the cogs have sent any messages.

 ####SD Files:
 Schedules and persistent channel information (name, control mode, state) are stored in files on a SD card.
+The files are loaded when the code is initialized or reset.
+They can also be loaded or saved on command.
+The files are alway closed after use so the SD card can be replaced to make copies or change behavior.
+The file names are generated using the following preprocessor variables:

+    #define _FILE_SET_ID            "NNN"
+    #define _F_PREFIX               "SSS"
+    #define _F_SCHEDULE_SUFIX       ".sch"
+    #define _F_CHANNEL_SUFIX        ".ch"

-The file names are generated in the following format:
+in the following format:
->   s<tag>d<day #>c<chanel #>.SCH
-    s<tag>  .

-The tag is a user supplied 3 digit number, it is currently implemented as a preprocessor variable.
+    channel information <SSS><NNN>.ch
+    schedules           <SSS><NNN>.sch

 ####Propeller Pins: